1101712/lucid-dreaming-out-of-body-travel/README.md

 A visitor needs a link to enable themselves to do a self-assessment.
 ### Result
 As a visitor I find a link to predisposition self-test.
+### Unfixed Bugs

+   by testing by [official W3C validator](https://validator.w3.org/) one error was found , "Charset-"utf-8"><link rel="icon".
+I have no idea how to fix it.
 ## Deployment
 The project was deployed to GitHub Pages using the following steps:
 1. Log in to GitHub and locate the GitHub Repository;